dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber, Technology and More/Terminologies.md

 	- *expand on these*
 - LLMNR (Link Local Multicast Name Resolution)
 	- *expand on this*
-- SAM - Security Accounts Manager
+- SAM - Security Account Manager
 	- A database file in the mS Windows OS that contains usernames and passwords
 - Hash Function
 	- One-way function that takes any amount of data and returns a fixed sized value.